sharontherese/latin-mass-wedding/content/marriage-preparation/index.md

 Kwasniewski, Peter, "New Liturgical Movement: Problems with Weddings and How We Might Remedy Them," New Liturgical Movement, 2019, http://www.newliturgicalmovement.org/2019/04/problems-with-weddings-and-how-we-might.html.

+A Vincentian Father.
+Vocations Explained: Matrimony, Virginity, the Religious State and the Priesthood.
+Benzinger Brothers, 1897. http://www.gutenberg.org/etext/31311.

+Cowan, Louise.
+"Marriage as a Creative Work."
+Newsletter of the Thomas More College of Liberal Arts 21 (2003/11/). http://parousians-lsu.blogspot.com/2006/11/marriage-as-creative-work-by-louise.html.

 # The Domestic Realm

 “The Christian Home: A Guide to Happiness in the Home: Chapter I.” Fish Eaters (blog). https://www.fisheaters.com/home2.html.